 I am also working on a Quotes queue.
 Honestly, I may have too many already … the simpler you can keep this, the better.

-Use the Bulk Scheduler.
+Use the Bulk Import feature.

 Before you schedule them, be sure to review each of your posts and edit them if necessary.
 This is a great time to add mentions, emojis, and hashtags if you haven’t already.

 I find that the .csv file is great for uploading client testimonials, and other content that you have been gathering.
 It is also great if you want to do a campaign of posts that will be scheduled at specific times.
 Last, but certainly not least, it is great if you need to have posts pre-approved by a client.
 Give them the spreadsheet, let them make changes as necessary, and then upload.
-Just be sure to grab the .csv template from Agorapulse so you have everything in the right format.
+Just be sure to grab the template from SmarterQueue so you have everything in the right format.

 Download the Chrome browser extension.

-Take advantage of Agorapulse’s smart reporting features.
+Take advantage of SmarterQueue’s smart reporting features.

 From time to time, you may want to remove under-performing content from your queues.
 You can do this using the content reports data to guide you.
-Export the CSV of your report, filter out the poor performers and upload this very same file via bulk upload.
-That way, you will have your best performing posts bringing you even more engagement!
+Export the CSV of your report, filter out the poor performers, and upload this very same file via bulk upload.
+That way, you will have your best-performing posts bringing you even more engagement!

 These are just a few tips to get you started!
 If you know of any other great ones that you would like to share, feel free to post them in the comments below.